Arakelov class groups of random number fields: Some known cases of the conjectures

+By Lemma \ref{lem:G0-tors-for-projections-onto-simple-components}, the hypotheses of the theorem imply that $\G_0(R_\chi)_{\tors}$ is trivial for every $\chi\in \Irr_{\na}(G)$, so the result follows. \end{proof} We conclude the section with a summary of what we know about Conjecture \ref{conj:main-for-CL} for small groups. \begin{proposition} Let $F/\Q$ be a Galois extension of degree less than $112$, let $G$ be the Galois group, and let $P$ be a set of prime numbers not dividing $2\cdot \#G$.
+Then Conjecture \ref{conj:main-for-CL} holds for $F/K$ and $P$, with $K=\Q$. \end{proposition} \begin{proof} A direct computation, e.g. using the computational algebra system \textsc{Magma} \cite{Wieb1997}, shows that the assumption that $\#G<112$ implies that the hypotheses of Theorem \ref{thm:main5}, with $K=\Q$ and $P$ equal to the set of prime numbers not dividing $2\cdot \#G$, are satisfied for $F/K$.
+A fortiori, the assumption is also satisfied with $P$ being any smaller set. \end{proof}

-For every $\chi\in \Irr_{\na}(G)$, let $Z_{\chi}$ denote the centre of $A_{\chi}$.
-Then by \cite[(38.67)]{MR892316}, the group $\G_0(R_\chi)_{\tors}$ is the quotient of the narrow class group of $Z_{\chi}$ if $\chi$ is symplectic, and of the usual ideal class group of $Z_{\chi}$ otherwise, by the subgroup generated by the non-zero integral prime ideals of the ring of integers of $Z_{\chi}$ not dividing any element of $P$.
-A direct computation, e.g. using the computational algebra system \textsc{Magma} \cite{Wieb1997}, shows that since $\#G < 112$, all these quotients are trivial, which completes the proof. \end{proof} \begin{remark} There are exactly two groups of order $112$ that have an irreducible character $\chi$ of degree greater than $1$ such that, in the notation of the proof of Proposition \ref{prop:concrete-cases-conj:main}, the group $\G_0(R_{\chi})_{\tors}$ is non-trivial.
-Each has exactly one such character, in both cases of degree $2$.
-The two groups are both semidirect products of a cyclic group $C$ of order $56$ and a group $H$ of order $2$.
+\begin{remark} There are exactly two groups of order $112$ that have an irreducible character $\chi$ of degree greater than $1$ such that, in the notation of the proof of Theorem \ref{thm:main5}, the group $\G_0(R_{\chi})_{\tors}$ is non-trivial.
+Each has exactly one Galois orbit of such characters, in both cases of degree $2$.
+The two groups are both semidirect products of a normal cyclic subgroup $C$ of order $56$ and a group $H$ of order $2$.
 Let $x\in C$ be an element of order $7$, and let $y\in C$ be an element of order $8$.
 In one semidirect product, the non-trivial element of $H$ acts on $C$ by $x\mapsto x^{-1}$ and $y\mapsto y^5$; and in the other it acts on $C$ by $x\mapsto x^{-1}$ and $y\mapsto y^3$.
-These are the two smallest Galois groups $G$ for which we do not currently know Conjecture \ref{conj:main-for-CL} with $K=\Q$. \end{remark}
+These are the two smallest Galois groups $G$ for which we do not currently know Conjecture \ref{conj:main-for-CL} with $K=\Q$ and with $P$ being the set of all prime numbers not dividing $2\cdot \#G$. \end{remark}